Altruism, opportunism or both: What pushed South Africa to ICJ over Gaza?

 Pretoria’s intent is under scrutiny as it presents an all-important case against Israel’s war in Gaza at the ICJ.

-Cape Town, South Africa – Last week, South Africa began the unprecedented step of asking the International Court of Justice (ICJ) in The Hague to rule on whether the continuing violence and humanitarian tragedy unfolding in Gaza amounts to genocide.
+Cape Town, South Africa – Last week, South Africa took the unprecedented step of asking the International Court of Justice (ICJ) in The Hague to rule on whether the continuing violence and humanitarian tragedy unfolding in Gaza amounts to genocide.

-South Africa’s taking on Israel has confounded many within and outside both countries including those who have applauded the move.
+South Africa’s move against Israel has confounded many within and outside both countries — including those who have applauded Pretoria.

 Keep readinglist of 4 items

+What might be the consequences of Israeli violence in occupied West Bank?

-But for years, South Africa has been unequivocal in their support for the Palestine cause, despite backlash from the white-majority Democratic Alliance (DA), the largest opposition in South Africa.
+But for years, South Africa has been unequivocal in its support for the Palestine cause, despite backlash from the white-majority Democratic Alliance (DA), the largest opposition in South Africa.

 To fully understand Pretoria’s passionate support of the Palestinian cause, one has to first understand the relationship between the late Nelson Mandela and the African National Congress with Yasser Arafat’s Palestine Liberation Organization, analysts say.